johnnyshankman/tokenuri-proxy-server/README.md

 ## Why Did I Build This?

-Lots of older Smart Contracts that live on Ethereum use the ERC721 and ERC1155 standards which force the developer to pick a "baseURI" that is then concatenated with the token's number in order to retrieve its `tokenURI`.
-In these cases, there's no clean way to fully migrate on-chain even if you have a beautiful renderer contract that returns a valid `tokenURI`.
+Lots of older Smart Contracts that live on Ethereum use the ERC721 and ERC1155 standards which force the developer to pick a `baseURI` that is then concatenated with the token's uint256 id in order to retrieve its `tokenURI`.
+This produces a web2 URL something like `https://mybaseuri.com/1.json`.

+In those cases, there's no clean way to fully migrate on-chain even if you have a beautiful renderer contract that returns a valid `tokenURI`, as there is nowhere to input the address for a rendering contract and have it return its `tokenURI`.

-This proxy server can server as a bridge solution.
-You put your renderer on-chain, then simply standup this server to retrieve it when hit publicly using a web2 URL in line with the syntax of `baseURI`.
+In comes this proxy server as a bridge solution.
+You put your renderer on-chain with a `tokenURI` method, then simply standup this server to point to it.
+When this API is hit publicly using a web2 URL in line with the syntax of `baseURI` it will return your onchain `tokenURI` as the metadata in JSON form.

 Huzzah you are now as onchain as you're ever going to get!